 How This Helps

-Gestational Diabetes is pretty common condition in pregnant women, provided most of them were not diabetic before pregnancy and the term was coined by American Diabetes Association.
-It is the condition when the pregnant women have high blood sugar levels.
-Best management of Gestational Diabetes is possible through a balanced and healthy diet and proper physical activity which will ensure the balance of blood sugar levels.
+Gestational Diabetes is a pretty common condition in pregnant women, provided most of them were not diabetic before pregnancy and the term was coined by the American Diabetes Association.
+It is the condition when pregnant women have high blood sugar levels.
+The best management of Gestational Diabetes is possible through a balanced and healthy diet and proper physical activity which will ensure the balance of blood sugar levels.

 Characteristics of the meal plan:

 This meal plan is going to provide 1800 calories as you will not need more calories during the first trimester of your pregnancy.
 But your choices must be changed into nutrient-dense food from the 5 food groups which will be helpful in fueling your baby’s growth.

 Women with gestational diabetes must choose foods that are low in carbohydrate, sugar, and GI.
 This plan presents meal ideas for women suffering from Gestational Diabetes during the first trimester of their pregnancy.

 Breakfast, lunch, dinner & snack ideas